Looking to make your great outdoors even greater this summer? Check out our 2018 SUMMER GARDEN TIPS.

 I like to use terra cotta pots for this and begin by filling them halfway with nutrient-rich potting soil.
 Then I purchase smaller, annual herb plants, take them out of their plastic pots and place them into the centre of the container.
 Fill around the herbs with more soil, gently pressing it down and around the plants.
 Water the herbs as required and place the container in a location to allow for the correct exposure to the sun.

 SUGGESTED HERBS – Look for annual herbs such as basil, rosemary, coriander, sage, mint and parsley.
-Some of these herbs may also be considered perennials if you live in warmer climates, so you can plant them directly into your border, but I do like the look of them growing together in containers – makes for a nice visual.
+Some of these herbs may also be considered perennials if you live in warmer climates.
+You can plant them directly into your border.
+I also like the look of them growing together in containers.
+This makes for a nice visual.